JuliaAI/MLJ.jl/doc/adding_new_models.md

 end
 ````

-Models (which are mutable) should never have internally defined
+Models (which are mutable) should not be given internal
 constructors.
-It is recommended that they be given an external lazy keyword
+It is recommended that they be given an external lazy
-constructor of the same name that defines default values (for every
+keyword constructor of the same name that defines default values (for
-field) and checks their validity, by calling `clean!` (see below).
+every field) and checks their validity, by calling `clean!` (see
+below).

 ### Supervised models